Continual learning-based probabilistic slow feature analysis for multimode dynamic process monitoring: Preliminaries and problem statement

 \subsection{PSFA for a single mode}

-In the probabilistic framework of SFA, the objective is to identify the slowest varying latent features from a sequence of time-varying observations ${\boldsymbol x_t}\in R^{m}$, $t= 1,2, ...,T$, which can be represented/generated via a state-space model~\cite{zafeiriou2016probabilistic} with a first-order Markov chain architecture \cite{turner2007a,shang2015probabilistic}.
+PSFA aims to identify the slowest varying latent features from a sequence of time-varying observations ${\boldsymbol x_t}\in R^{m}$, $t= 1,2, \dots,T$, which can be represented/generated via a state-space model with a first-order Markov chain architecture \cite{turner2007a}.

 where the low dimensional latent variable ${\boldsymbol y_t} \in R^{p}$, $p<m$. $\boldsymbol \Lambda = diag\left( {{\lambda _1}, \ldots ,{\lambda _p}} \right)$, with the constraint ${\boldsymbol \Lambda ^2} +\boldsymbol \Sigma = \boldsymbol I$ to ensure the covariance matrix be the unit matrix $ \boldsymbol I $.
 The emission matrix is $ \boldsymbol V \in R^{m \times q} $ and measurement noise variance is $\boldsymbol \Sigma _x = diag\left( \sigma_1^2,\cdots,\sigma_m^2\right)$.